hasi96/course_website/schedule.md

 ---

-# Bio for Prof. Lecy
+# Bio for Your Name

 --> your picture here <--